WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Experimental Details

 \textbf{HFGI} HFGI points out the limitation of the low-rate inversion methods and argues that encoders should adopt larger dimensions of tensors to transfer high-fidelity image-wise details.
 To achieve this, HFGI adapts feature fusion, which enables mixing the original StyleGAN feature with the feature obtained by the image-wise details.
-To the best of our knowledge, HFGI achieves the lowest distortion among every GAN inversion method, even including Pivotal Tuning, except our model.